fxamacker/cbor/README.md

 ## Status

+v2.8.0 (March 30, 2025) is a small release primarily to add `omitzero` option to struct field tags and fix bugs.
+It passed fuzz tests (billions of executions) and is production quality.

+v2.8.0 and v2.7.1 fixes these 3 functions (when called directly by user apps) to use same error handling on bad inputs as `cbor.Unmarshal()`:
+- `ByteString.UnmarshalCBOR()`
+- `RawTag.UnmarshalCBOR()`
+- `SimpleValue.UnmarshalCBOR()`

+The above 3 `UnmarshalCBOR()` functions were initially created for internal use and are deprecated now, so please use `Unmarshal()` or `UnmarshalFirst()` instead.
+To preserve backward compatibility, these deprecated functions were added to fuzz tests and will not be removed in v2.

+The minimum version of Go required to build:
+- v2.8.0 requires go 1.20.
+- v2.7.1 and older releases require go 1.17.

+For more details, see [release notes](https://github.com/fxamacker/cbor/releases).

+### Prior Releases

 v2.7.0 (June 23, 2024) adds features and improvements that help large projects (e.g. Kubernetes) use CBOR as an alternative to JSON and Protocol Buffers.
 Other improvements include speedups, improved memory use, bug fixes, new serialization options, etc.   It passed fuzz tests (5+ billion executions) and is production quality.

-For more details, see [release notes](https://github.com/fxamacker/cbor/releases).

-### Prior Release

 [v2.6.0](https://github.com/fxamacker/cbor/releases/tag/v2.6.0) (February 2024) adds important new features, optimizations, and bug fixes.
 It is especially useful to systems that need to convert data between CBOR and JSON.
 New options and optimizations improve handling of bignum, integers, maps, and strings.